Pressured by Trump, Mexico ready to discuss NAFTA rules in U.S. talks

 Any deal would need to ensure rules changes applied to all countries, not just to Mexico, one Mexican official said.

 Of the foreign carmakers in Mexico, Toyota might be able to handle a higher NAFTA content ratio better than others.
-Its Camry car, for example, has very high North American and U.S. content.
+It Camry car, for example, has very high North American and U.S. content.

 Other Japanese automakers such as Mazda have a larger proportional reliance on Asia-based suppliers.